 Based on the prescribed useful life/miles milestones, a portion of the bus fleet is in need of replacement.
-The Federal Transit Administration identifies the useful life of a bus at 12 years and the useful mileage at 500,000 miles.
+The Federal Transit Administration (FTA), which provides the major portion of funding for vehicle purchase, has prescribed the useful life of a 40' bus as 12 years of revenue service and/ or 500,000 miles and useful life of a rail car as 30 years with a 15-year life for a rebuild.
+The rail car fleet continues to undergo complete car rebuilding.